Banuba/ve-sdk-react-native-integration-sample/README.md

 ### Run on Android
 1. Make sure variable ```ANDROID_SDK_ROOT``` is set in your environment or setup [sdk.dir](android/local.properties#L1).
 2. Run ```npm run android``` in terminal to launch the sample app on a device or launch the app in IDE.
-3. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate Video Editor SDK into your React Native Expo project.
+3. Learn [Android quickstart](mddocs/android_integration.md) to quickly integrate Android Video Editor SDK into your React Native Expo project.

 ### Run on iOS
 1. Install Cocoa Pods dependencies.
 Run ```cd ios``` and ```pod install``` in terminal.
 2. Open **Signing & Capabilities** tab in Target settings and select your Development Team.
 3. Run ```npm run ios``` in terminal to launch the sample on simulator (```iPhone 11``` default) or choose device in XCode to launch the sample.
-4. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate Video Editor SDK into your React Native Expo project.
+4. Learn [iOS quickstart](mddocs/ios_integration.md) to quickly integrate iOS Video Editor SDK into your React Native Expo project.

 ## Dependencies
 |              | Version |